Skip to main content ↓

 14 of the Best KPIs for Sales Managers to Track

-To be successful as a sales team, you need well-defined goals that you know will make an impact on your company’s overall objectives—and a way to measure your progress toward those goals.
+To be successful as a sales team, you need well-defined goals that you know will impact your company’s overall objectives—and a way to measure your progress toward those goals.

-That’s exactly what key performance indicators, or KPIs, provide.
+That’s exactly what key performance indicators for sales, or KPIs, provide.

-Keep reading to learn what KPIs are, why they’re helpful, how to choose the right ones, and how to track them.
+Keep reading to learn what KPIs for sales are, why they’re helpful, how to choose the right ones, and how to track them.

 What are KPIs in sales?

-In sales, key performance indicators, or KPIs, are metrics used to track the progress of sales teams toward their goals and measure their performance’s impact on overall business objectives.
-Examples of sales KPIs include customer lifetime value, conversion rate, and number of new leads.
+Key performance indicators for sales, or sales KPIs, are metrics used to track the progress of sales teams toward their goals and measure their performance’s impact on overall business objectives.
+Sales KPI examples include customer lifetime value, conversion rate, and number of new leads.

 Like KPIs, metrics are quantifiable measures of business functions.
-What sets KPIs apart from other metrics is the fact that KPIs are designated as the most important measures of progress toward the most significant goals.
+What sets KPIs apart from other metrics is the fact that a KPI for sales is designated as the most important measure of progress toward the most significant goals.

 Why should sales managers track KPIs?